 Billing

 Fauna billing is primarily based on the resources that you use in your queries.
 Fauna provides a generous free tier so that you can learn how the service works.
-You can also choose to purchase higher tiers with predictable pricing or support.
-See the pricing page for more information.

 This section describes how resource usage is counted.